 Virtual machine installation

-For this post I will be using a Windows 10 instance on Microsoft Azure.
-When you’re using a virtual machine on your local machine, make sure you download the official Windows 10 ISO.
+To get started, you can try it out yourself using a virtual machine.
+Use any hypervisor you like, as long as it supports a Windows 10 virtual machine.
+Download the official Windows 10 ISO.
 Install the machine as you normally would and make sure you end up on the Windows 10 desktop.

 Gather hardware information